Stamp Duty Land Tax Rates and Reliefs for Corporate Bodies

 How to analyse it

-A sensible way to analyse the issue is to work through the following questions.
+A sensible way to approach the issue is as follows.

 Example